what I am doing in 2025

 May

 February 4 2025 – May is the month the European soccer season climaxes.
-League and cup winners alike are crowned.
+Crowned are the winners of leagues and cups alike.
 Arsenal, the team I support, are still in the running for two major honors: the English Premier League (EPL) and the UEFA Champions League.
 Two days ago they defeated the reigning EPL champions by a whopping and unforeseeable 5-1 scoreline.
 And yet our biggest competitor this season is not them, but Liverpool, who are six points ahead of us with a game in hand.
 In early May, Arsenal will go to northern England and duel them at Anfield, Liverpool’s fortress.
 That will probably be Arsenal’s biggest match of the season.
 I start to feel a bit queasy thinking about it now, three months ahead.
-It’s shocking how thrilling it is even from a thousands of miles away to support a sports team embroiled in genuine competition.
+It’s shocking how thrilling it is even from a thousand miles away to support a sports team embroiled in genuine competition.

 June